All Episodes

 And I had it on here while I was doing other things.

-The remaining final touches on the show prep for today is busy broadcasting.
+The remaining final touches on the show prep for today is busy broadcast.

-Sounded to me like this guy, like Obama was ripping Israel to shreds and and blaming them for everything going wrong.
+And my initial, I mean, I have to call it a knee jerk until I haven't had a chance to study this, sounded to me like this guy, like Obama, was ripping Israel to shreds and blaming them for everything going wrong.

-And I may have misheard it, but you know, I I know that Obama has taken his offensive charm sorry, charm offensive to uh to Israel, where it depending on what you read, it seems to be bombing, at least as as far as some of the Palestinians are concerned.
+And I may have misheard it, but I know that Obama has taken his offensive charm, sorry, charm offensive to Israel, where depending on what you read, it seems to be bombing, at least as far as some of the Palestinians are concerned.

 And they're the ones that are doing the bombing to show their general unhappiness.

-And then there's a story from another uh uh Israeli news organization saying, what's he doing here?
+And then there's a story from another Israeli news organization saying, what's he doing here?

 We don't know why he's here, meaning Obama.